28 Jan 2021

 Casual shoes for the office

 A lot of workplaces have relaxed their dress code in recent years, especially after the pandemic.
 Oxfords and brogues are no longer compulsory, and you should feel free to experiment with men’s casual shoes (maybe, you know, run things by your boss first).
 Our favourite casual style for the office is definitely the humble Chelsea boot.
-You can play things safe with a classic black leather Chelsea, like the BEAUMONT, or experiment with suede and nubuck.
-Our HARDIN Chelsea boots are definitely work appropriate, but they’ve got that textured, casual vibe you only get with suede.
+You can play things safe with a classic black leather Chelsea, like the LAWRENCE, or experiment with suede and nubuck.
+Our GUNNER Chelsea boots are definitely work appropriate, but they’ve got that textured, casual vibe you only get with suede.
 Just match them with navy dress chinos, a business shirt and a sharp sports jacket.

 Casual shoes for walking